ENCCS/intermediate-mpi/content/non-blocking-communication-pt2.rst

    - Although it sounds contradictory and unuseful, a non-blocking barrier is sometimes handy, for instance in the case where only a notification from the processses arriving to the barrier is needed.
+   - There are several available tools that can allow you to analyse your code in detail.
+Here, we have described the Extrae and Paraver tools but there are others in the market.